Ava7/PGF-Router/README.md

         [route] => /user/{id} // registered route
         [method] => get // route method
         [action] => UserController@show // action for this route
         [params] => Array // route parameters with there names and values.
-Order is same ad declaration.
+Order is same as they are found in route.
         (
             [id] => 1
         )